Low cost solutions for improving citizen participation in municipal level governance.

 What is the appropriate way to display results of the referendum (to people and to the government)?

-How do we minimise the possibility of abuse / misuse of the system?
+How do we minimize the possibility of abuse / misuse of the system?

 To follow the progress of this project please follow the Frugal Digital blog.